Transformational grammar: Mathematical representation

 An important feature of all transformational grammars is that they are more powerful than context-free grammars.
 Chomsky formalized this idea in the Chomsky hierarchy.
 He argued that it is impossible to describe the structure of natural languages with context-free grammars.
-His general position on the non-context-freeness of natural language has held up since then, though his specific examples of the inadequacy of CFGs in terms of their weak generative capacity were disproved.
+His general position on the context-dependency of natural language has held up, though his specific examples of the inadequacy of CFGs in terms of their weak generative capacity were disproved.